Lady Snowblood (manga): Plot

-Four bandits-Shokei Tokuichi, Okono Kitahama, Gishiro Tsukamoto, and Banzo Takemura-murder the husband and son of Sayo, a woman whom they also rape.
+Four bandits - Shokei Tokuichi, Okono Kitahama, Gishiro Tsukamoto, and Banzo Takemura - murder the husband and son of Sayo, a woman whom they also rape.
 Sayo kills Tokuichi, but gets locked up in a women's prison for life; she then seduces multiple men to conceive a child whom she wants to deliver her vengeance on the three remaining bandits.
-Months later on a cold snowy night in winter, Sayo gives birth to a baby girl, whom the other women inmates name Oyuki after the snow.
+Months later on a cold snowy night in winter, Sayo gives birth to a baby girl, whom the other inmates name Oyuki after the snow.
 Sayo tells the midwife who had delivered Oyuki her story and makes her the girl's guardian before dying from childbirth complications.

 Raised by the midwife, Oyuki is subjected to hellish training by a Buddhist priest.
 By the time she has grown into an adult, Oyuki has become the assassin known as Syura Yuki.
 With her sword concealed in the shaft of her umbrella, Oyuki travels around Japan to hunt down her mother's enemies and deliver her vengeance.
 Along the way, Oyuki does contract killings, seduces her female targets, dons disguises, and even has the pickpocket Kiku-who had served time at the same prison where Oyuki was born-train her to become an expert thief.

 After Oyuki gets them a hojicho, an impoverished man named Matsuemon and his fellow beggars aid her by looking for the bandits and informing her of their current whereabouts.
 Matsuemon even convinces Oyuki to recruit the writer Miyanara, whom she inspires to publish books about her life to draw out her mother's enemies and who becomes a father figure to her.
 With Miyanara and the beggars' help, Oyuki successfully commits her acts of vengeance: she frames the mastermind Okono as a murderer so she will be convicted; when Tsukamoto discovers Oyuki's plan, he holds Miyanara hostage, only to be outsmarted and slain by her; when Takemura begs Oyuki for forgiveness, she kills him and sends his body falling into the sea, yet saves his young daughter, Kobue, from a life of prostitution.

 Having avenged her family, Syura Yuki throws her umbrella sword into the sea.